 A study of works, mainly from the 1880s to the present, by representative Irish and Northern Irish authors writing in English.
 Works will be examined in their historical contexts.
 Authors may include W.B.
+Yeats,

-Yeats, John Synge, James Joyce, Elizabeth Bowen, Samuel Beckett, Edna O'Brien, Eavan Boland, and Seamus Heaney.
-Prerequisite: ENGL 203 or permission of instructor.
+John Synge, James Joyce, Elizabeth Bowen, Samuel Beckett, Edna O'Brien, Eavan Boland, and Seamus Heaney.
+Prerequisite: ENGL 203.
 Credits: 4(4-0)